This blog may contain affiliate links. Read our disclosure policy for more info.

 For me personally, the market was average, but overall the tour was pretty good.
 On our tour, we visited Cuicocha Lagoon which is a volcanic lake, took a boat trip, and also did a short hike through a forest to a waterfall.

 My biggest complaint is the market is a 2-hour drive from Quito so it is a long day.
-With that said, the extra activities make it worth it.
+With that said, the extra activities make it worth it and I found the price of $79 USD to be great value.
 If you want to shop for souvenirs then you’ll love the tour just as Bailey did!

 Where to Stay in Quito, Ecuador

-Secret Garden Hostel: This is the most famous Hostel in Quito.
+Secret Garden Hostel – This is the most famous Hostel in Quito.
 Secret Garden is a party hostel but the rooms are still reasonably quiet at night which is a good balance.
 The rooftop here is awesome and a reason to stay in itself!
+The cost for a bed in a mixed dorm begins at just $11 USD and you also will have the choice of upgrading to a private room with a shared bathroom.

-Community Hostel: Community Hostel is the perfect mix of a social hostel that isn’t a crazy party hostel.
-You can meet other travelers and enjoy communal activities but still get a great night’s sleep!
+Community Hostel – Community Hostel is the perfect mix of a social hostel that isn’t a crazy party hostel.
+It has a rooftop bar with delicious food and drinks.
+You can easily meet other travelers and enjoy communal activities but still get a great night’s sleep!
+The nightly rate here gets as low as $8 USD!

 Boutique Hotel Casa Foch – This is a small boutique hotel located in the heart of the historic center.
-Clean, comfortable and includes a superb breakfast.
-A great choice for those looking for a comfortable but cheap stay in Quito.
+It’s clean, comfortable, and includes a superb breakfast.
+Some rooms even include a balcony and fireplace.
+Starting at just $35 USD a night for a private room it makes a great choice for those looking for a comfortable but cheap stay in Quito.

-Penthouse Lodge B&B – If it’s available (it’s often not) the this is the best value place to stay in Quito.
-Rooms are stunning, breakfast is included and the place has amazing views.
-This is not a hotel but more an Airbnb style rental.
+Penthouse Lodge B&B – If it’s available (it’s often not) this is the best value place to stay in Quito for around $50 USD a night.
+Rooms are stunning, breakfast is included and the place has amazing views of the city.
+This is not a hotel but more of an Airbnb-style rental.

-MERCURE Hotel Alameda – This place is stunning.
-The location is perfect, the rooms are beautiful, and the service is amazing.
-If your budget allows, this is likely the best choice in Quito!
+MERCURE Hotel Alameda – This place is absolutely stunning.
+The central location is perfect, the rooms are beautiful, and the service is amazing.
+The property has a modern-looking pool and hot tub to enjoy yourself in too!
+If your budget allows you to spend around $90 USD per night, this is likely the best choice in Quito!

-Holiday Inn Express Quito – Unlike most Holiday Inn Express hotels in Canada, this one is pure luxury.
+Holiday Inn Express Quito – Unlike most Holiday Inn Express hotels where we’re from in Canada, this one in Ecuador is pure luxury.
 The decor is really beautiful and the attention to detail is really something to applaud.
-I was very surprised how nice this hotel was and the location is in a very safe area of the historic center.
+The location is in a very safe area of the historic center.
+Amenities included are a hot breakfast, fitness center, and pool.
+Expect to pay only $100 USD per night.

 Thank you so much for taking the time to read our guide to the best things to do in Quito, Ecuador.
 We both really hope you enjoyed reading it and now have a huge list of awesome activities to cross off your Quito bucket list!